 What’s on it?

-What is the difference among clay, cream and oil lighteners?
+What is the difference between clay, cream, and oil lighteners?

 Clay Lighteners: The Fast-Absorbent Type